Elahep/BMSB-popgenomics/README.md

 `samtools flagstat SRR13005202.bam`

-Or the following command for a more comprehensive stats:
+Or the following command for more comprehensive stats:

 `samtools stats  SRR13005202.bam`